ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 We furthermore recommend to find a way to implement simple text formatting (bold, italic, enumerations) into the inputs in the UI-Framework that does not use HTML.
+This will allow to get rid of `ilUtil::stripSlashes`, as explained in the according paragraph.
 We would suggest to use markdown instead.
 This would also imply to implement data types for markdown formatted text to clearly seperate it from an arbitrary string.

 ### Improvements for Data